-Laura Roberts is the deputy director of JFFLabs.
+Laura Roberts is the director of JFFLabs.
 In that role, she helps to lead the design and implementation of JFF’s corporate leadership work.

 Laura focuses on building effective ways to bring JFF’s deep expertise in the areas of work and learning to Fortune 500 companies, helping them to change business practices at scale in ways that benefit workers, communities, and the bottom line.
 Her skills and areas of expertise include: